 The Dove Elbe however has nothing to do with the bird but the name comes from the Low German word dov for deaf and Gose is also Low German and means dry or shallow.Show complete map

 I started at the red marker near the road Allermöher Deich and first paddled down the Dove Elbe (so towards west).
 From the natural reserve area Die Reit I paddled the Gose Elbe upstream, through the canal Neuengammer Durchstich back to my starting point.

 The tour is about 18 km / 11 mi long and without wind, without current and including breaks it took me about eight hours.

 Some parts are under nature protection and only non-motorized boats are allowed there (so SUP, kanoe, kayak, packraft, etc.) and even that not during the entire year.
 But more about that later.

-I wanted to start early, so I stood up at 4am and went to my starting point by bus and train so that I arrived there at around 5:45 am.
-The starting point has a very nice pier that’s unrestrictedly accessible and is perfect to start a tour.
+I wanted to start early, so I stood up at 4 a.m. and went to my starting point by bus and train so that I arrived there at around 5:45 a.m.
+The starting point has a very nice pier that is publicly accessible and a perfect start for a tour.

-This is the first time ever I go paddling and therefore it was the first time ever I set up a packraft.
+This was the first time ever that I was paddling and therefore it was the first time ever I set up a packraft.
 To be honest, I tried it earlier at home, so after about half an hour my packraft was ready.

 Entering it was really easy, it’s very stable thanks to the wide design of the boat.

-The first paddle moves were ok but after a few minutes I noticed: I’m not trained for paddling.
-Not trained at all, this will give severe muscle soreness tomorrow and I only traveled the first 100m.
+The first paddle moves were ok but after a few minutes, I noticed: I’m not trained for paddling.
+Not trained at all, this will give me severe muscle soreness tomorrow and I only traveled the first 100 m / 330 ft.
 Greeeeeat…

 At least it was incredibly relaxing and very silent on the water, especially when I stopped paddling for a while it was completely silent.
 Awesome!